Pediatric Dentistry in Columbia, MD

 Most adult patients avoid visiting the dentist later in life due to a negative experience in the dental chair from when they were younger.
 You can rely on the friendly dental staff at Columbia Family Dentist to build trust with your child and teach them good dental hygiene habits that will last a lifetime.

 Your Child’s First Dentist Appointment

-We recommend scheduling your child’s first dentist appointment as soon as they get their first tooth, and at the latest by their first birthday.
+We recommend scheduling your child’s first dentist appointment as soon as they get their first tooth and, at the latest, by their first birthday.
 For your child’s first dentist appointment, we recommend speaking positively about the trip at home leading up to the appointment.
-Avoid any warnings of loud sounds or dental pain as this will only scare them and make it harder for us to build trust.
-When your child comes to visit us, it is best that the parents have encouraged an open mind toward the appointment.
+Avoid any warnings of loud sounds or dental pain, as this will only scare them and make it harder for us to build trust.
+When your child visits us, the parents should encourage an open mind toward the appointment.

-At your child’s first dentist appointment, our friendly Columbia dentists will examine your child’s teeth, gums, and jaw bone.
+Our friendly Columbia dentists will examine your child’s teeth, gums, and jawbone at your first dentist appointment.
 We will look for signs of common early dental concerns, including: